SingleManTH/agiletoolkit.org/docs/data/dsql/basic-usage.md

 ## Connecting To The Database

-You can connect to your default database with the API helper function dbConnect(), which will automatically read the DB settings from your configuration file and initialize a connection.
+You connect to your default database with the API helper function dbConnect(), which will automatically read the database settings from your configuration file and initialize a connection.
 You will normally be doing this in the init() method of your application API:

 	function init(){
         parent::init();